Your cookie preferences

 Support for unpaid carers

-We are committed to supporting unpaid carers by identifying people who have a caring role and appropriately involving them in the planning and care required for the person they care for.
-CHFT uses the Carers UK definition to help identify unpaid carers: “anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction, and cannot cope without their support”.
+We use the Carers UK definition of an unpaid carer: “Anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction, and cannot cope without their support”.

-There is no expectation from us at CHFT, but carers who wish to, will be supported to visit outside of usual visiting times, and we have beds available if carers wish to stay overnight.
+Carers who wish to, will be supported to visit outside of usual visiting times, and we have beds available if carers wish to stay overnight.
 Light refreshments will be available when carers spend significant periods of time within the hospital.
+The Nurse in Charge will support carers with lanyards, parking concession forms and arrangements to visit out of the usual visiting times, or to arrange to stay overnight.

 Carers Count

-Carers’ Charter
+Calderdale and Kirklees Carers' Charter

 We have listened to what unpaid carers have told us is important to them, and developed a Charter so our staff and unpaid carers visiting CHFT know what they can expect.
 The Charter has been developed with our partners at Calderdale Council and Kirklees Council, in addition to carers, and will be delivered across Calderdale and Kirklees.